Kokopelli-Interfaces/kokopelli-vcv/README.md

         attenuated.
 This is useful to control the input power, but also in the case multiple expansion modules exist so to not record this input signal when `FRAME` enters a record mode.
     -   At 12'oclock, the input signal is not attenuated.
-    -   At 2:30, the input signal is still not attenuated, and `SIG` outputs 100% of `FRAME`'s *active buffer*.
+    -   At 2:30, the input signal is still not attenuated, and `SIG` outputs 100% of `FRAME`'s *active layer*.
 Used for auditioning multiple takes that were loop recorded, and for using *layer* mode without sonic clutter from other layers.
     -   Past 2:30, `SIG` will attenuate the input signal until it is fully attenuated at  5'oclock (max cw).